 “It’s very simple.
 It’s seeing someone like you doing something that you want to do.
 That role models who look and sound like you helped shape Canada and that you can too.
 It’s empowering.”

 Though Hogan’s Alley was destroyed, its impact on Vancouver and Canadian culture are still felt to this day.
-People such as Eleanor Collins, Nora Hendricks, and Barbara Howard are a part of the city’s backbone, and their contributions are something to be immensely proud of.
+People such as Nora Hendricks and Barbara Howard are a part of the city’s backbone, and their contributions are something to be immensely proud of.
 With the NEFC plan underway, it is possible for its legacy to live on as an important part of Vancouver’s history.
 Moreover, it is a reminder to Vancouverites about the danger of gentrifying areas, and how such actions can lead to the loss of cultural history.